1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

 prominent components of badges and are often included.
-OpenBadgeCredentials are issued for many `achievementTypes` (see [enumeration](https://1edtech.github.io/openbadges-specification/ob_v3p0.html#org.1edtech.ob.v3p0.achievementtype.class)) that may not traditionally include an image, but OB 3.0 now enables this to be included for any type of achievement.
+OpenBadgeCredentials are issued for many `achievementTypes` (see [enumeration](https://1edtech.github.io/openbadges-specification/ob_v3p0.html#org.1edtech.ob.v3p0.achievementtype.class)) that may not traditionally include an image, but OB 3.0 now enables this an image to be included for any type of achievement.

-An easy path forward is to select an HTTPS URL as the identifier for each defined Achievement in its database.
+For an issuing system that operates a web application on a stable domain, an easy path forward is to select an HTTPS URL as the identifier for each defined Achievement in its database.
 For example, if the web application under development is running on the domain `example.com`, an achievement identifier might be `https://example.com/achievements/c3c1ea5b-9d6b-416d-ab7f-76da1df3e8d6`.
 See